 - 12.1.
 A temporary transfer is defined as a transfer of an employee from his/her job classification to another job classification on a day-to-day basis as a result of the absence of another employee, transfer of another employee, or operational requirement.
 Any qualified union employee may be used for up to 1⁄2 hour per shift to push sludge without the need to call in an equipment operator. - 12.2.
 The Employer shall develop and update a list of all employees qualified to work in one or more job classifications.
 This list shall contain the date of employee hire, permanent job classification, and other position(s) for which qualified.
 This list will provide guidance in offering employees temporary transfer assignments. - 12.3.
 In the event that an employee is temporarily transferred to a different job classification, he/she shall be paid at the job rate or his/her regular straight time hourly rate, whichever is higher, for all time actually worked on the temporary assignment. - 12.4.
 If the assignment is for four (4) hours or more, the employee shall receive the higher rate for all hours for his/hers eight (8) hour shift. - 12.5.
 If, after thirty (30) consecutive working days, the vacancy still exists, then another employee will be transferred to fill that same position provided that the employee possesses the qualifications to perform the job. - 12.6.
 In the case where the temporary transfer involves a Biological Operator, Sludge Processing Operator, or Incinerator Operator, an employee fully trained and qualified as a Shift Breaker (Exhibit X) shall be assigned as the temporary transfer. - 12.7.
-In the case where two (2) or more employees are fully trained and qualified as a Shift Breaker or a transfer, the Authority shall assign by seniority preference in accordance with Article 23, Section 23.2. - 12.8.
+In the case where two (2) or more employees are fully trained and qualified as a Shift Breaker or a transfer, the Authority shall assign by seniority preference in accordance with Article 23, Section 23.2. - 12.7a.
+In the case where an employee is in the bidded position as a Shift Breaker and is out due to illness, or injury, then the employee who is temporarily transferred into the position of Shift Breaker will be considered the interim Shift Breaker for the purpose of scheduling and for overtime. - 12.8.
 If, due to the demonstrable, non-routine operational needs of the Authority, the most senior employee is not assigned to the temporary transfer, he/she shall be paid the higher of his/her normal rate of pay or that of the temporary transfer job classification during the temporary transfer period. - 12.9.
 If an employee is temporarily transferred into a job classification with a higher hourly rate, and works at least 32 regular (non-overtime) hours in a work week in that job classification, any additional hours thereafter actually worked during that workweek shall not be compensated at an hourly rate lower than the rate for that job classification, except any overtime worked shall be paid at the classification worked at during the overtime period.